toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/User-Interface.md

 ### Editing Labels

-1. Long-press on a custom label in the navigation drawer
+1. Tap the floating action button at the bottom left (it will appear only when you are on a user label).
-2. Select "Edit" from the options
+2. Select "Edit" from the options.
-3. Enter a new name for the label
+3. Enter a new name for the label.
-4. Tap "Save" to update the label
+4. Tap "Save" to update the label.

 ### Deleting Labels

-1. Long-press on a custom label in the navigation drawer
+1. Tap the floating action button at the bottom left (it will appear only when you are on a user label).
-2. Select "Delete" from the options
+2. Select "Delete" from the options.
-3. Confirm deletion when prompted
+3. Confirm deletion when

 ## Search Functionality